Worldwide Photographic Journeys

 We will make a short stop at the famous Olduvai Gorge, where the Leakey family have discovered so much about our earliest ancestors.

-Afterwards we will make our way to the southern section of Tanzania’s vast Serengeti National Park for a three nights stay at the luxurious Serengeti Serena Safari Lodge.
+Afterwards we will make our way to the southern section of Tanzania’s vast Serengeti National Park for a three nights stay.
 At this season the cloudscapes are often dramatic, making for some incredibly beautiful sunsets.

 Tanzania: Serengeti & Ngorongoro Wildlife Photography Tour Days 7-8